Structural Engineer Costs

 Cost of Building Regulations and Planning Permission

-When building or changing the structure of a property, you need to consider building regulations and planning permission to ensure any structural changes are safe and complaint.
+When building or changing the structure of a property, you need to consider building regulations and planning permission to ensure any structural changes are safe and compliant.

-To ensure you meet building regulations and planning permission, you may want to consider hiring a structural who will ensure that any plans and designs are all in line with permissions or if not they will help you calculate the costs of applying for changes.
+To ensure you meet building regulations and planning permission, you may want to consider hiring a structural who will ensure that any plans and designs are within the limits of permitted development.
+And if not, they can help you calculate the costs of getting planning permission.

 Once the inspection is complete, they will then proceed to map out measurement and design ideas which meet the current regulations to ensure your property is safe and secure.